ejgroene/delegate/README.md

 Here we create the objects `a`, `b`, `c` and `d`.
 Objects `b` and `c` have parent `a`, while `d` has two parents `b` and `c`.
 We'll introduce other syntax for this later.

 ### All Object are Equal

 The first thing to note is that all objects are really equal.
 In Python a class is also an object but it is very special in many ways.
 This leads to difficult concepts such as classmethods, staticmethods and metaclasses.
 These distinctions do not exist in prototyping.
 Instead these concepts are all mapped to the trivally simple concept of method lookup.

 ### Lookup

 Method lookup in delegation is a very straightforward process.
-The lookup for `area` starts with the object `d`.
-If it is not there, it is looked up in the parents, following the chain up until there are no more parents.
-The process is depth-first.
-One could argue that breadth-first is more natural, and would solve at least the most intuitive instances of the [Diamond Problem](https://en.wikipedia.org/wiki/Multiple_inheritance).
-Breadth-first could be akin to the "children before parents" idea, and could provide a simplest-thing-that-could-possibly-work implementation, but I need to do more research first.
+It makes a dependency graph from all the parents and traverses that in static order, see [Python graphlib](https://docs.python.org/3/library/graphlib.html).

+This coincidentally is equivalent to the C3 linearization algorithm that Python uses for method lookup.

 ### Binding self, this and super